OpenDFDL/examples/helloWorld/README.txt

 With those installed you can type 'sbt run' and it will download all dependencies as jar files, and then compile and run the HelloWorld.java program.

-If you would like the source and javadoc jars for the dependencies downloaded also, then type 'sbt update-classifiers'.
+If you would like the source and javadoc jars for the dependencies downloaded also, then type 'sbt updateClassifiers'.

 The jar files are cached in the lib_managed/ directory (which is removed by 'sbt clean')